 - Leafy greens

 - Non-sugary cereals and grains

 In addition to those, you can feed any other fruit and vegetable to chickens by doing a little research.
 Always make sure you give them a balanced diet.
-Also, the fruits and vegetables need to be clean, fresh and should not contain any harmful chemicals.
+Also, fruits and vegetables need to be clean, and fresh and should not contain any harmful chemicals.

 The chickens can eat grapes, and they would absolutely love the taste of the grapes.
 As grapes are a source of essential nutrients, you have nothing to worry about feeding your chickens with grapes.